WMA Statement on Physicians and Public Health

-- The specific programs and activities carried out in each jurisdiction will depend on the problems and needs identified, the organization of the health care delivery system, the types and scope of the partnerships developed and the resources available to address the identified needs.
+The specific programs and activities carried out in each jurisdiction (local or national) will depend on the problems and needs identified, the organization of the health care delivery system, the types and scope of the partnerships developed and the resources available to address the identified needs.

-- The medical sector and the public health sector should effectively co-operate on the dissemination of public health information and education programs that promote healthful lifestyles and reduce preventable risks to health, including those from the use of tobacco, alcohol and other drugs; sexual activities that increase the risk of HIV transmission and sexually transmitted diseases; poor diet and physical inactivity; and inadequate childhood immunization levels.
-In many countries, health education is one way to reduce infant morbidity and mortality by promoting breast-feeding and providing nutrition education to parents together with providing supportive conditions (at work and in the community).
+The medical sector and the public health sector should effectively co-operate on the dissemination of public health information and education programs that promote healthful lifestyles and reduce preventable risks to health, including those from the use of tobacco, alcohol and other drugs; sexual activities that increase the risk of HIV transmission and sexually transmitted diseases; poor diet and physical inactivity; and inadequate childhood immunization levels.
+For example, health education can substantially reduce infant morbidity and mortality (e.g. through the promotion of breast-feeding and providing nutrition education to parents together with providing supportive conditions, both at work and in the community).

-- Other types of activities, such as disease surveillance, investigation, and control are primarily the formal responsibility of public health agencies.
+The formal responsibility of public health agencies is primarily disease surveillance, investigation and control.
 These activities cannot be conducted effectively, however, without the active cooperation and support of physicians at the community level who are aware of individual and community illness patterns and can notify health authorities promptly of problems that might require further investigation and action.
 For example, physicians can help identify populations at high risk for particular diseases, such as tuberculosis, and report cases of communicable diseases such as measles, whooping cough, or infectious causes of diarrhoea, as well as cases of exposure to lead or other toxic chemicals and substances in the community or work place.
-A spirit of collaboration could be greatly enhanced if public health agencies respond adequately and appropriately to the information provided by physicians and others.
+Close collaboration between public health agencies and physicians as well as other health professionals is critical for an efficient disease monitoring system.